vishaldodiya/wordpress_server_setup_script/README.md

 # wordpress_server_setup_script

 wordpress_server is smart command that deploy wordpress files on user specified ubuntu server.
-It will deploy your wordpress data of website on Nginx server.It will check on the server for prerequisite like, LAMP modules which include Mysql and PHP & Nginx.
+It will check on the server for prerequisite like, LAMP modules which include Mysql and PHP & Nginx.
 If this modeules are not installed on server than wordpress_server will install this modules on that server.

 ## Getting Started